exxpyy/quantum_tda_financial_bubbles/README.md

 Financial markets can look stable until they hit a tipping point: a **bubble** or **crash**.
 While traditional indicators (volatility, moving averages, etc.) often lag, **Topological Data Analysis (TDA)** captures deeper geometric changes in the market’s structure.

-This repository applies **classical TDA** (and optionally quantum-inspired methods) to S&P 500 data to identify when the “shape” of the market changes in ways consistent with bubbles.
+This repository applies **classical TDA** and other quantum methods to S&P 500 data to identify when the “shape” of the market changes in ways consistent with bubbles.

 ---